c4lliope/rfcs/021-team-credential-managers/proposal.md

 ## Path lookup rules

+Pipeline-level credential managers differ from globally-configured credential managers in one key way: they do not have to be limited to a particular path scheme, and are permitted to look up credentials anywhere.

 Now that credential managers can be configured "locally" we can relax the path lookup rules as it's no longer necessary to isolate a team's var lookup to a path that's distinct from other teams.